-I wanted to major in fine art but was asked by my advisor if I wanted to make a living in art.
+I wanted to major in fine art but was asked by my college advisor if I wanted to make a living in art.
 "Yes, I think I would."
 So he suggested that I major in commercial / graphic design and minor in marketing.
 Everything was going over to computers at the time and all the folks in the graphic world were having to make the change from doing graphics manually to creating graphics on the computers.
 The university had just installed little macs in a computer graphics room (more like a hall).
 I learned "Typestyler" which took FOREVER and a day to lay out one page.

-But I always walked by the fine art classes and saw those wonderful carefree kids playing in all that wonderful paint and longed to do that instead...
+But I always walked by the fine art classes and saw those wonderful carefree kids playing in all that paint and longed to do that instead...

 Graphic design and advertising were good for me for several years.
 The company I worked for allowed me to work from my home when my first son (Austin) was born, which was a blessing beyond measure... and I will forever be thankful for them for letting me do that.
 (Thanks again, King family).
 I had my second son, Mason, three years later, and I worked for the Kings until my daughter (Blaire) was born in 2001.
 After that I worked for another company and also a wonderful man named Gene Motes.
 Also during this time, I began homeschooling my children and teaching them to "do what they love."
-I realized that although I loved being a wife and mommy, I needed to do what I loved and what was in my heart to do, and that was to paint.
+I realized that although I loved being a wife and mommy, I needed to also do what I loved and what was in my heart to do, and that was to paint.

 My children, homeschooling